CodeItQuick/CodeItQuick.github.io/_drafts/2026-05-30-Stop-Story-Splitting-By-Task-Decomposition.md

 two smaller tasks?
 What have we gained?
 Well we've really only gained something if task A can suddenly be done by developer A, and task B can be done by developer B in parallel.
 We've also gained something if the tasks are done in sequence, because all the sudden blocking task A can go into sprint 1, and our unblock task B can go into sprint 2.
 So whether it's a parallelize or serializable task, we have gained something.
+We also gain something by de-risking the epic/story.
+It is better to implement a 2-day story and change direction over a 2-week story.

 What if task A has no relation to a PR going into the codebase?
 So in the serialization example we've merely communicated "Oh I completed x thing", but no code has been changed.
 No value has been inherently delivered until Task B is completed.